Liquidation by Winding up - Understanding the concept

 - Appointing a liquidator: the creditors will nominate a liquidator.
 Sometimes, a committee to inspect the winding-up process can be established.

 - The dissolution of the company.

-As we have mentioned in the previous scenario, the last 2 steps should be conducted in an equal manner.
+As mentioned in the previous scenario, the last two steps should be conducted equally.

-As stated in the title, this path falls under the mandate of an authority, which makes it mandatory that a company goes through the winding-up process, regardless of the wishes of the shareholders.
+As stated in the title, this path falls under the mandate of an authority, which makes it mandatory that a company goes through the winding-up process, regardless of the shareholders' wishes.
 Nevertheless, there are a few reasons for the Hong Kong authority to issue a court mandate to order the compulsory path.
 These reasons are the following:

-- A debt that is unable to be paid by the company, amounting to 10,000 Hong Kong dollars or more.
+- A debt that cannot be paid by the company, amounting to 10,000 Hong Kong dollars or more.

-- Due to the circumstance of the company, the court may issue an opinion that the company should go through a winding-up process.
+- Due to the company's circumstances, the court may issue an opinion that the company should go through a winding-up process.

-- A special resolution made by the directors specifically stated that the court should participate in the liquidation by winding up the process of the company.
+- A special resolution by the directors stated that the court should participate in the liquidation by winding up the company process.

-- Delivery of a sealed copy: A copy of the motion must be delivered to the business address of the company.
+- Delivery of a sealed copy: A copy of the motion must be delivered to the company's business address.